strategy-coach/workspaces-host/README.md

 great when all we care about is the latest version of a single binary from a particular GitHub repo.

-## Polyglot Languages Installation and Version Management
+## Polyglot Languages Installation and Directory-specific Version Management

 We use `pkgx` to manage languages and utilities when deterministic reproducibility is not crucial and convenience is more important.

-For complex setups you should also check out [mise](https://mise.jdx.dev/). `pkgx` and `mise` enable tools to be installed and, more importantly, support multiple versions simultaneously.
+For complex setups you should also check out [mise](https://mise.jdx.dev/).

+`pkgx` and `mise` enable tools to be installed and, more importantly, support multiple versions simultaneously.
 For example, we heavily use `Deno` for multiple projects but each project might require a different version. `pkgx` and `mise` support global, per session, and per project (directory) version configuration strategy.

+### Important per-project and per-directory configuration management tools

 In addition to `pkgx` and `mise` which both support a flexible version configuration strategy for languages and runtimes, we use